 - Availability of archives

-For secondary literature, campuswide electronic access is desirable where available and affordable, followed by print access and mediated online searching where necessary.
+For secondary literature, campuswide electronic access is preferred where available and affordable, followed by print access and mediated online searching where necessary.
 Exclusions: popular books are generally excluded.

 Systemwide and Other Resources

 The sheer volume of published material makes it nearly impossible to collect any discipline -- and especially chemistry and biochemistry -- at anything resembling a comprehensive level.
 As such, Interlibrary Loan is used, and monitored to provide insight into collection areas requiring increased attention.